 If you’re worried you will be denied compensation for a whiplash injury, why not call us for free legal advice?
 We would be happy to talk to you about making a claim.
 We could put you in touch with a personal injury lawyer to help you fight for the compensation you may deserve.

-- Taking photographs of your injuries.
+- Photographs of the accident scene that caused your injuries.

 Has The New System Been Implemented?